damachine/coolerdash/README.md

 ## ✨ Features

-- **🏗️ Modular Architecture**: Separation of CPU, GPU, and display logic into separate modules
 - **⚡ Performance-Optimized**: Caching, change detection, minimal I/O operations
-- **🔧 Automatic Device Detection**: Runtime UID detection.
-- **🎨 Display Modes (legacy)**: The program currently always runs in a fixed two-box layout (CPU/GPU temperature only).
-Mode selection is not available in this version.
-Support for selectable display modes (e.g. load bars, circular diagrams) may be reintroduced in a future version if there is sufficient demand.
-- **🌐 Native CoolerControl Integration**: REST API communication without Python dependencies
 - **📊 Efficient Sensor Polling**: Only necessary sensor data is queried (no mode logic)
+- **🔧 Automatic Device Detection**: Coolercontrol Open-API detection and native integration
 - **🔄 Systemd Integration**: Service management with detailed logs
 - **🚀 Intelligent Installation**: Automatic dependency detection and installation for all major Linux distributions
-- **🔧 Built with strict C99 compliance** for maximum portability and standards conformance.
-- **🧩 JSON support via jansson**: Fast and lightweight JSON parsing for sensor data

-**Supported Distributions (Auto-Detected):**
-- **Arch Linux / Manjaro**: `pacman -S cairo libcurl-gnutls jansson coolercontrol libini gcc make pkg-config`
-- **Ubuntu / Debian**: `apt install libcairo2-dev libcurl4-openssl-dev libjansson-dev coolercontrol libini-dev gcc make pkg-config`
-- **Fedora**: `dnf install cairo-devel libcurl-devel jansson-devel coolercontrol libini-devel gcc make pkg-config`
-- **RHEL / CentOS**: `yum install cairo-devel libcurl-devel jansson-devel coolercontrol libini-devel gcc make pkg-config`
-- **openSUSE**: `zypper install cairo-devel libcurl-devel jansson-devel coolercontrol libini-devel gcc make pkg-config`
+> **Note:** Support for selectable display modes may be reintroduced in a future version if there is sufficient demand 🎨.

 ## 📦 Installation